Review: IcelandAir – Boston, MA to Reykjavík, Iceland

 I was in Italy at the time so I turned on Airplane Mode and called Chase in the US over Wifi.
 The customer service person was kind, but basically said that things were changing on their end (but they weren’t clear on what exactly was changing) and that at this time I needed to fill out a physical form they would email me to submit my claim.
 Fine.

-I did receive the emailed form and I filled it out with the same information I already typed out and re-uploaded all my documents.
+I did receive the emailed form and I filled it out with the same information I’d already submitted online and re-uploaded all my documents.
 I then heard 15 days later that my claim had been approved and the reimbursement had been sent to my card as a credit.

 However, Chase claims that you only need to submit an itemized receipt for food costs over $50 and that for less than $50 your credit card statement is enough.
 Apparently that is no longer true because I didn’t get a reimbursement for my meal and the reason listed was because I didn’t have an itemized receipt while in the same paragraph it said itemized receipts aren’t needed for less than $50 charges….so that seems to be a lie.
 I’ve noted that for next time and am annoyed with the apparently intentional confusion Chase is spouting there.